Keynotes at Testers’ Day 2025

 The initial testing occurred in the Autumn of 2024 and the first results published in November.
 Long Haul tractors were the first tested and scored between 1 and 5 stars, showing that there are meaningful difference is commercial vehicle safety even today.
 Testing this year will look at both long haul and Distribution rigids with a timetable of different sectors being covered by 2028.
 With the success of these ratings Euro NCAP will begin to consider Buses and Coaches to further enhance road safety in pursuit of Vision zero.

-Matthew Avery – Strategic Development Director will present the background to the programme and will present the testing in depth as well as discussing the future 2028 active safety requirements as well as the plans to introduce passive safety in 2031.
-Bus and coach will also be discussed and potential plans to look at this sector later in the decade.
+Matthew Avery – Strategic Development Director at Euro NCAP will present the background to the program.
+He will present the testing in depth as well as discussing the future 2028 active safety requirements as well as the plans to introduce passive safety in 2031.
+Buses and coaches will also be discussed and potential plans to look at this sector later in the decade.

 Header: Euro NCAP’s tests specifically for heavy trucks